Crytochain/Chain-Master/README.md

 # Chain3Go - Chain3 Go API

-MOAC Go API was built for MOAC chain.
-It was developed from MOAC RPC API, which can be used to develop Ðapp to MOAC chain.
-It supports both VNODE and SCS methods for MOAC.
+LBR Go API was built for LBR chain.
+It was developed from LBR RPC API, which can be used to develop Ðapp to LBR chain.
+It supports both VNODE and SCS methods for LBR.

 ## Chain3Go Installation